 A minimum of a Grade C in GCSE English and Maths.
-GCSE Business Studies not essential.
+GCSE Business Studies not essential, if it has been studied a minimum of a grade C is required.

 Mrs Forrest

 OCR

 The Cambridge Technical in Business has been developed to meet the changing needs of the sector, and prepare pupils for the challenges they'll face in Higher Education or employment.